 Regarding the infrastructure of Fraunhofer IMS, it’s important to note that our institute is a part of the Forschungsfabrik Mikroelektronik Deutschland (FMD) – a global driver of innovation consisting of eleven Fraunhofer institutes and two Leibniz institutes, which is the biggest FuE cooperation across different sites and offers a unique variety of competencies and infrastructure for microelectronics in Europe.
-FMD bridges the gap between basic research and customer-specific product development.
+FMD bridges the gap between basic research and customer-specific product development and gives you access to even more facilities.
 FMD is supported by the Federal Ministry of Education and Research (BMBF).

 A special feature in the IMS infrastructure is the Fraunhofer-inHaus-Center with its application laboratories in which the focus areas are health and care, smart home and smart city.
 Furthermore, we support start-up companies who would like to work in these fields and develop together with us innovative solutions and products.